The NSW Battery Subsidy is Now Available: Book Now & Save! The PDRS

 In summary, On-Peak and Off-Peak periods are when the grid electrical demand is high (most expensive) or low (least expensive).

-Off-peak: electricity times consist of the remaining 10pm – 7am.
+Off-peak electricity is when overall power consumption is low.
+Times consist of the remaining 10pm – 7am.

 What's an Example of On-Peak Electricity?